junxit/us-congress-bills-110/bill.md

 ## Preamble

-- Whereas more than 536,000 women die during pregnancy and childbirth every year which is one every minute;
+- Whereas an estimated 536,000 women die during pregnancy and childbirth every year which is equivalent to one death every minute;
-- Whereas in 15 percent of all pregnancies, the complications are life-threatening;
+- Whereas an estimated 15 percent of pregnancies and childbirths involve unpredictable and often life-threatening complications that require emergency care;
-- Whereas girls under 15 are 5 times more likely to die in childbirth than women in their 20s;
+- Whereas girls under 15 are estimated to be 5 times more likely to die during childbirth than women in their 20s;
 - Whereas nearly all these deaths are preventable;
 - Whereas survival rates greatly depend upon the distance and time a woman must travel to get skilled emergency medical care;
 - Whereas care by skilled birth attendants, nurses, midwives, or doctors during pregnancy and childbirth, including emergency services, and care for mothers and newborns is essential;